nelemansc/markdown-resume/markdown/resume.md

 ----

 >  Operations Engineer with 4+ years of supporting, automating, and optimizing deployments in AWS/on-prem.
->  Proficient in large scale cloud migrations and a supporter of DevOps principles.
+>  Proficient in large scale cloud migrations, able to adapt rapidly to change, and a supporter of DevOps principles.

 ----